 Session 2: The Only Constant Is Change – Resiliency, Change Management, and Adaptive Leadership

-March 2021, scheduled by each group
+March/April 2021, scheduled by each group

 Resiliency – the ability to absorb a shock and come out better on the other side – is among the most important concepts for today’s nonprofits to understand and achieve.
 The goal is not simply survival, but endurance throughout changing circumstances: the ability to react quickly and effectively to shifts in leadership, community needs, funding dynamics, finance, politics, and more.